 One of the main companies pushing into the quadcopter market is DJI with its Phantom line of quadcopter.
 The Phantom is the Cadillac of consumer quadcopters, offering video capability, GPS integration, insane control and smoothness, and ability to program waypoints and have the quadcopter operate nearly autonomously.
 The Phantom models are serious pieces of technology with professional capabilities, but packaged into a very easily understandable and usable interface.
 Highly recommend it to anyone interested in doing amateur or professional aerial video work.
 The Phantom comes in various different options (with links to our reviews):

-Phantom 1 ($400) – The original Phantom, now somewhat outdated but the lowest cost.
-Requires a GoPro camera (and really a gimbal) for video.
+Phantom 1 ($400) – The original Phantom, now very outdated but the lowest cost.
+Requires a GoPro camera for video.

 Phantom 2 ($679) – Updated version of the original Phantom – increased flight time and control, requires a GoPro and a gimbal for smooth video.